Threaded Rod For Custom Bolts

 Then Finishing

 Here is a video of my favorite approach.
-It’s quick and easy, and works pretty flawlessly.
+It is quick and easy, and works pretty flawlessly.
+(Does not work so well with bolts that still have the head.)

 Bending Threaded Rod

 Failures in metal often begin with cracks at what we call “stress risers”.
-That’s a fancy word for areas where loading, stress, concentrates.
+That is a fancy word for areas where loading, and stress will concentrate.
 With a bent threaded rod, that is at the thread roots in the bend.
-Here’s a typical bend, then below it, a close-up of the threads in the bend.
+Here is a typical bend, then below it, a close-up of the threads in the bend.

 All-Thread Tight Bend